esper-io/console_docs/docs/devices-groups/device-security.md

 #### H4 Calculating the Security Score

-Your Esper console will receive the above values and calculate the security state as follows:
+Your Esper Console will receive the above values and calculate the security state as follows:

 -   If basic integrity is false, then the device is a high-risk device (<=5 points)